 Posted on Leave a comment

-Summer Tees – Finished and Enjoyed
+Summer Tees—Finished and Enjoyed

 Choose a Design

-Laying out some of the pattern pieces
+Laying out some of the pattern pieces.

 Prepare the Pattern

 Getting started required some fancy pattern work.
-Using my Knit pattern grid pelon pieces, I added the asymmetrical hemline and planned an asymmetrical V neckline for the tee’s front.
-Given all the front changes a paper pattern, traced from my grid pelon base, was created for the front.
+Using my Knit pattern grid pelon pieces, I added the asymmetrical hemline and planned an asymmetrical V-neckline for the tee’s front.
+Given all the front changes, a paper pattern, traced from my grid pelon base, was created for the front.
 I also added additional bust length, creating a second dart for an improved hang.
-(The SewBatik Jersey has no lengthwise stretch and after wearing some of my winter tops from this fabric, I felt an extra dart would be an improvement.)
+(The SewBatik jersey has no lengthwise stretch and after wearing some of my winter tops from this fabric, I felt an extra dart would be an improvement.)
 The two side panels were also adjusted to assure a continuous asymmetrical hemline all around the top.

 Here is a close up of the added dart.

 A single layer cutting layout was required since each piece was a different shape.
 Lots of circles had to be cut to for the planned embellishment, too.
-I was able to use paper circle patterns from a previous project, cutting an assortment in 4 different sizes.
+I was able to use paper circle patterns from a previous project, cutting an assortment in four different sizes.
 This is evening work for me, while watching a baseball game.

 Circles and ideas